ahtn/xusb-boot/README.md

 ## Installation instructions and dependencies

 ### Dependencies
-To use the python flashing script you python3, [hidapi](http://www.signal11.us/oss/hidapi/) library.
+To use the python flashing script you python, [hidapi](http://www.signal11.us/oss/hidapi/) library.
 The python libraries `cffi intelhex` are also needed, use: